nikcleju/DSP_Course/Labs/L10_ProcessingOf2DSignals.md

 figure and display the original image, the image filtered once, the image filtered 5 times, and the image filtered 10 times.

-4. Apply the following 2D system on the Lena image.
+4. **NU MERGE, RAMAN DOAR MUCHIILE, TB SCAZUTE COMPONENTA CONTINUA, ETC. DE REVAZUT** Apply the following 2D system on the Lena image.
 Display the resulting image.
 What has changed?
 What type of 2D filter is this?